History of poverty in the United States: Agricultural and domestic workers excluded; minorities hurt

-War on poverty
+1940s to 2020s

-A number of factors helped start the national war on poverty in the 1960s.
+A number of factors helped President Lyndon Johnson launch the national War on Poverty in the 1960s.
 In 1962, Michael Harrington's book The Other America helped increase public debate and awareness of the poverty issue.
-The war on poverty embraced expanding the federal government's roles in education and health care as poverty reduction strategies, and many of its programs were administered by the newly established Office of Economic Opportunity.
-The war on poverty coincided with more methodological and precise statistical versions of studying poverty; the "official" U.S. statistical measure of poverty was only adopted in 1969.
+The War on Poverty embraced expanding the federal government's roles in education and health care as poverty reduction strategies, and many of its programs were administered by the newly established Office of Economic Opportunity.
+The War on Poverty coincided with more methodological and precise statistical versions of studying poverty; the "official" U.S. statistical measure of poverty was first adopted in 1969.